sph-mn/sph-sp/readme.md

 * /usr/lib/libsph-sp.so

 # compile-time configuration options
-the file `source/sph-sp.h` can be edited before compilation to set the following options. the options can also be set before inclusion of sph-sp.h, but the shared library used must have been compiled with the same configuration.
+the file `source/c-precompiled/main/sph-sp.h` can be edited before compilation to set the following options. the options can also be set before inclusion of sph-sp.h, but the shared library used must have been compiled with the same configuration

 | name | default | description |
 | --- | --- | --- |